 If the GNB-DU CONFIGURATION UPDATE ACKNOWLEDGE message contains the Uplink BH Non-UP Traffic Mapping IE, the gNB-DU shall, if supported, consider the information therein for mapping of non-UP uplink traffic.

+If the Cell Information Notification List IE is present in the GNB-DU CONFIGURATION UPDATE ACKNOWLEDGE message, the gNB-DU may store or update the information.
+If the NR Cell PRACH Configuration IE is present in the Cell Information Notification Item IE, the gNB-DU may store or update the information and use it to adjust the PRACH configuration of its serving cell.

+Editor's note: It is FFS on: 1) whether it could be included only upon the gNB-DU’s request or can be “pushed” by the gNB-CU, 2) whether the gNB-DU should be possible to request, and if so, how to request.
+The paragraph above may need to revise depending on the answer to the FFSs above.

 8.2.4.3 Unsuccessful Operation

 Figure 8.2.4.3-1: gNB-DU Configuration Update procedure: Unsuccessful Operation